Originally published on 17th March 2020 Last updated on 3rd February 2022

 Buying any medication over the counter can be risky and dangerous and for me personally, this wasn’t a risk I was willing to take when it came to pregnancy.
 I therefore waited until I had the means to see a private GP who prescribed my Armour NDT, before trying to conceive.

 All of these things took me three years to fully address, from being diagnosed with a thyroid condition to finally having them ironed out and ready to try and conceive (the second time around).
 I was still working on many of them when I conceived the first time around and although I’ll never know for sure, it’s a possibility that not having them fully addressed before I tried to get pregnant that first time, could have contributed to not hanging on to that pregnancy.
-This is why I made sure to address everything fully before trying to conceive again, which did seem to help optimise my chances of falling pregnant quickly and healthily the second time around.
+This is why I made sure to address everything fully before trying to conceive again, which did seem to help optimise my chances of falling pregnant quickly and healthily the second and third time around.

 I don’t recommend trying to conceive unless you know your thyroid levels are optimal especially, and you have your ducks in a row first.
 Trying to get your thyroid health and overall health to as good a place as possible before trying to fall pregnant is the most responsible way to do things.
 Not doing so puts the unborn child at risk, but also your own mental health if something unfortunate was to happen.
 Miscarriages or other complications really aren’t pleasant and if you can do anything to avoid them, it’s worth it.
 However, we really do not know the true reason for many miscarriages.